carlorizzante/screeps-AI-3/README.md

 ### Upgraders
 Upgraders take care exclusively of upgrading the Room Controller.

+## Units Tier 2
+Creeps in Tier 2 are more specialized.
+Haulers and Miners work in synergy.
+Heroes are the what brings additional resources to the Home room.

 ### Miners
 Miners are all about extraction, optimized to extract 3000 unit of Energy right before the regeneration of the Energy Source.
 In order to do so, they lock on an Energy Source for the entire duration of their life.

+### Haulers
+Haulers take care of carrying Energy from Containers nearby Miners, to Spawns, Extensions, and finally Storage.
+Haulers recharge Towers as well.
+They do not have any WORK part.

+### Heroes
+Heroes are primarily engaged in extracting Energy from nearby rooms.
+They have more CARRY and MOVE parts than WORK ones, still they are self sufficient able to lay down roads automatically in order to speed up their travel time.

 ## Towers